 About "The Women Before Us"

-The Women Before Us is a growing digital archive devoted to remembering those stories.
+The Women Before Us is devoted to remembering those stories.
 This project is about honoring ordinary women: grandmothers, great-grandmothers, mentors, aunts, neighbors, and friends.
 Women who walked through history, even if they were never written into it.

 Coding this Website